rackerlabs/docs-cloud-servers/rst/devguide/api-operations/methods/post-create-server-servers.rst

     POST /servers

-Provisions a server asynchronously.
+This operation provisions a server asynchronously.

 The full URL to the newly created server is returned through the ``Location`` header and is available as a ``self`` and ``bookmark`` link in the server representation.

 The progress of the server build depends on factors including location of the requested image, network i/o, host load, and the selected flavor.
 You can check the progress of the build request by issuing a call to retrieve the details of the server.
 Once the build is complete, the server's ``status`` is ``ACTIVE``.

 For OnMetal server builds, even after the ``status`` is ACTIVE, wait a few additional moments for the network configuration to complete.
 Once the new OnMetal server pings successfully, you can begin to use it.

 .. important::
    OnMetal servers must be created using an ssh key pair.
 Thus you should ignore the administrator password returned by a Create Server operation because it does not allow access to the OnMetal server.

 The following extensions allow you to use other options when creating a new server:

 *  Config drive
 *  Boot from volume
 *  Networks for nova and for neutron
 *  Key pairs

 This table shows the possible response codes for this operation: